Celebrate the New Year with the youthful performances of rising star performers!

 Please enjoy until the end!

-First of all, please tell us what made you decide to become a violinist.
+First of all, please tell us what made you choose to become a violinist.

-According to my mother, my older sister and brother had already learned to play the violin, so I naturally said, "I want to try it too!"
-I chose the path of becoming a violinist because I felt I was good at playing the violin, and because everyone in my family was involved in music, it was natural for me to continue playing an instrument and aspire to become a performer.
+According to my mother, my older sister and brother had already learned to play the violin, so naturally I said, "I want to try it too!"
+I chose the path of a violinist because I felt I was good at playing the violin, and everyone in my family was involved in music, so it was natural for me to continue playing an instrument and aspire to become a performer.

 Please tell us about your family.

-My grandfather was originally a bow maker for stringed instruments, and my father took over the business, and my mother studied vocal music.
-I have three siblings, and all three are currently active as violinists.
+My grandfather was originally a bow maker for string instruments, and my father took over the business, while my mother studied vocal music.
+I am one of three siblings, and all three are active as violinists.

-Wow, what a thoroughbred!
+Wow, that's a thoroughbred!
 Do you have any stories related to music?

-As for episodes, my mother would accompany me when I practiced, and when I was a child, we would often play together as a trio at weddings and funerals.
-Recently, I've had the opportunity to perform a duo concert with my brother several times.
-When we play together, it's great that we can talk honestly and openly because we're brothers, but on the other hand, we sometimes express ourselves too directly and end up fighting over how we play.
-My brother and I were learning from the same teacher and taking part in competitions at the same time, so we would listen to each other and give each other advice.
+As an anecdote, my mother would accompany me when I practiced, and as a child we would often perform together as a trio at weddings, funerals, and other special occasions.
+Recently, I've had the opportunity to perform a few duo concerts with my brother.
+When we play together, it's great that we can speak honestly and openly because we're brothers, but on the other hand, we can both be too direct in our expressions, and sometimes we end up arguing over the way we play.
+My brother and I studied with the same teacher and competed in competitions at the same time, so we often listened to each other and gave each other advice.

-I am still far from my ideal level of playing, but my father was very particular about tone, and I think my strong sense of awareness of sound quality is also due to my father's influence.
+I am still far from my ideal level of playing, but my father was very particular about tone, and I think my strong sense of awareness of sound quality is partly due to his influence.

-What kind of violinist do you want to be?
+What kind of violinist do you aspire to be?

-In my opinion, an attractive performer is an attractive person.
+In my opinion, an attractive performer can be said to be an attractive person.
 There are as many great performers as there are stars in the sky, but you can't become someone other than yourself, and other people can't become you, so I think the important thing is "how far you can face yourself."
-I want to keep accumulating "something" that is born from facing myself and music.
+I want to continue to accumulate "something" that is born from facing myself and music.

 Have you ever felt like giving up, and how did you overcome it?

-When I see an overwhelming and wonderful performance, I sometimes feel a certain despair.
-But music is not about comparing yourself to others, and I try to focus on what I can do at the moment.
+When I see an overwhelming and wonderful performance, I sometimes feel a certain despair, but music is not about comparing yourself to others, so I try to focus on what I can do at the moment.

-What do you think is the unique charm of Asako the violinist?
+What is the unique appeal of Asako as a violinist?

-People often comment that the delicate expression is attractive.
+I often get told that the delicate expression is fascinating.
 Also, because I use instruments from the 1700s, I think the distinctive feature is the rich tone that only old instruments can produce.

 What are your thoughts about performing with the Kanagawa Philharmonic Orchestra at the historic Kanagawa Prefectural Music Hall?

-I was born and raised in Kanagawa Prefecture, so I am very happy and honored to be able to play at the Kanagawa Prefectural Music Hall and perform with the Kanagawa Philharmonic Orchestra!
+I was born and raised in Kanagawa Prefecture, so I am very happy and honored to be able to perform at Kanagawa Prefectural Music Hall and to perform with the Kanagawa Philharmonic Orchestra!

-Please tell us what you think are the highlights of this show.
+Please tell us what you think is worth listening to and looking out for this time.

-All of the movements are extremely fascinating, from the powerful and determined first movement to the tranquil second movement and dramatic third movement.
+All of the movements are extremely captivating, from the powerful and determined first movement to the tranquil second and dramatic third movement.
 I encourage everyone to listen carefully to the various tones of the violin.

-Is there anything you would like to say to those who aspire to be musicians?
+Is there anything you would like to say to younger generations who want to become musicians?

-I myself am searching for my role as a musician every day, but I want to perform music with a comprehensive and multifaceted approach.
-I think it's important to think about how you want to play and interact with society!
+I myself am constantly searching for my ideal role as a musician, but I want to perform music with a comprehensive and multifaceted approach.
+I think it's important to think about how you want to interact with society through your performance!

 Finally, I believe this concert will be a wonderful performance to kick off the new year!